122: Labour's Freebies and The End of the Peers Show

 It's because they had to prove that they were tax-deductible because they were stage costumes.

-But it does make me think there is an unfair expectation that, particularly for women in public life, you will
+But it does make me think there is an unfair expectation that, particularly for women in in public life, you will

 However, the counterpoint to that is the fact that they do earn a decent wage and everyone else on that wage would expect to buy their own clothes.

 It does come down to the Daily Mail headline on Monday, which just said, why can't the Starmers play for their own clothes?
+Which is a very, very good question, isn't it?

 Yeah, this is rare on this podcast, the Daily Mail being quoted

-Is not the argument that Lady Starmer has said, I do not want to roll in politics and I'm not first lady.
+as a voice of sense.
+Is not the argument that Lady Starmer has said, I do not want to roll in politics and I'm not first lady,

-Okay, then why do you need clothes bought for you by Lord Ali?
+then why do you need clothes bought for you by Lord Ali?

-The other defence that David Lammy was kind of trotting out yesterday, I think, when he was doing a few media appearances, is that, well, U.S.
+The other defence that David Lamy was kind of trotting out yesterday, I think, when he was doing a few media appearances, is that, well, US presidents and their first ladies get a fixed budget, which is not strictly true.

-No, I was going to say, the only one problem with that is it's not correct.
+No, I was going to say, the only one problem with that is

 the president gets a £38,000 a year budget for clothing.
+Does that include bulletproof vests?

 Well, notoriously, the same thing happens with the royal family in that all the way along, Kate Middleton's clothes were bought by the Duchy of Cornwall, right?

-So Charles out of his income gave her an allowance, acknowledging that she needed a lot of frocks, lovely, lovely frocks for appearances, and someone had to pay for that.
+So Charles, out of his income, gave her an allowance, acknowledging that she needed a lot of frocks, lovely, lovely frocks for appearances, and someone had to pay for that.

 But the first lady who does have an official role in the USA doesn't have an allowance for clothing.

-I mean, the fact is everyone who becomes president is a millionaire many times over.
+I mean, the fact is, everyone who becomes president is a millionaire many times over.

-Presumably, there would be very little appetite in this country for a clothes budget for the first lady.
+Presumably, there would be very little little appetite in this country for a clothes budget for the first lady.
+I mean, to be announced just after the winter fuel budget cuts.

+I mean, I can't see that happening.
 Not unless she's going to wear a three-bar fire or something.

-But isn't part of the Labour appeal harking back to, I mean, Michael Foote, did anyone pay for the donkey jacket?
+But isn't part of the Labour appeal harking back to, I mean, Michael Foote, did anyone pay for the the donkey jacket?
+I think his wife bought it for him, didn't she?
+Jill Craigie bought it for him.

 Well, there's a lesson learned from history.
+Yeah.

+He's a Puritan.
 You know, Oliver Cromwell was not taking free lace collars from, I don't know,

 you have no evidence for that.

 You know, Norwich's biggest flax producers or whoever it was.
+I think that's probably why, though.

-I remember someone saying this to me about Jeremy Corbyn, someone who'd worked with him about his blind spot on anti-Semitism.
+I remember someone saying this to me about Jeremy Corbyn, someone who'd worked with him, about his blind spot on anti-Semitism.

 He said, look, his whole shtick through his entire life, his whole self-conception of him, you know, his place in politics is that he's someone who's always really cared, really cared about racism, really cared about the underdog.